MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Manage-Remote-Web-Access-in-Windows-Server-Essentials.md

 >  It is recommended that you use the default **Remote** as the prefix for your domain name.

 ###  <a name="BKMK_Extension"></a> Choose a domain name extension
  When you choose a domain name for your Internet website, you also need to specify the domain name extension that you want to use.
 The extension is identified by the letters that follow the final period of any domain name.
-(The formal term for the extension is the “top-level domain” or “TLD.”)
+(The formal term for the extension is the “top-level domain�? or “TLD.�?)

  There are two main types of domain extensions that you can use: generic and country-code.